-14. Transport of gaseous hydrogen
+2.3.3 Transport of gaseous hydrogen

-Road transport of gaseous hydrogen is presently carried out using trucks with steel cylinders of up to 90 litres at 200 - 250 bar pressure or large seamless cylinders called "tubes" of up to 3000 litres at 200 - 250 bar.
+Road transport of gaseous hydrogen is presently carried out using trucks with steel cylinders of up to 90 litres at 200-250 bar pressure or large seamless cylinders called "tubes" of up to 3000 litres at 200-250 bar.
 For transport in larger scale pressure of up to 500-600 bars or even higher may be employed.
-A 40 tons truck delivers about 26 tons gradient to a conventional gasoline filling station.
-One delivery is sufficient for a busy station.
-The weight of the 200 bar pressure vessels.
+A 40 tons truck delivers about 26 tons gasoline to a conventional gasoline filling station.
+A 40 ton truck carrying compressed hydrogen can deliver only 400 kilograms 400 bar pressure vessels.

 Compression of hydrogen is carried out in the same way as for natural gas.
-It is sometimes even possible to use the same compressors, as long as the appropriate gaskets (e.g. Teflon) are used and provided the compressed gas can be guaranteed to be oil free.iii
+It is sometimes even possible to use the same compressors, as long as the appropriate gaskets (e.g. Teflon) are used and provided the compressed gas can be guaranteed to be oil free. iii